gem/oq-engine/doc/scenario-from-shakemap.md

 `region_grid_spacing` parameter in the `job_hazard.ini` file, then the engine will automatically put the assets on a grid.
 The larger the grid spacing, the smaller the number of points, until the calculation can be done.

+Due to numeric errors, you can also get interpolation errors when computing the site amplification, independently from the correlation.
+Moreover, especially for old ShakeMaps, the USGS can provide them in a format that the engine cannot read.
+So you not expect the functionality to work 100% of the times.